ToolJet/ToolJet/docs/docs/tooljet-concepts/what-are-components.md

 ## Customizing Components

 Components are highly customizable and interactive.
 Once you place a component on the canvas, you can easily modify its properties, styles, and behaviors through the configuration panel on the right side of the App-Builder.
 This allows you to make your application dynamic and responsive.
-For example, you can configure a button to run a specific query when clicked, or set up a table to display the results of a database query.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px', marginBottom:'15px'}} className="screenshot-full" src="/img/tooljet-concepts/what-are-components/component-config.gif" alt="Component Configuration" />